Brandtweary/Cymbiont/README.md

 # Run all tests
 python cymbiont.py --test

-# Run a specific test
+# Run a specific test by including the suffix in the test module name as an argument
-python cymbiont.py --test logger
+python cymbiont.py --test logger python cymbiont.py --test api_queue
 ```

 ### 3. Module Execution